 (7) Application of this clause to market retail contracts

-This clause (other than subclause (1)) applies in relation to market retail contracts.
+This clause applies in relation to market retail contracts.
+However, subclauses (1) and (2A) only apply to all market retail contracts entered into on or after 1 October 2026.

 Payment methods for exempt persons (EPA)